 You can use a quiz for a quick check of what students learned from a lesson.
-It can be administered before discussing a topic to gauge how much students already know about it.
-Or after discussing a lesson to check how much they learned.
+It can be administered before discussing a topic to gauge how much students already know about it or after discussing a lesson to check how much they learned.

-- Edmodo lets you quickly create online quizzes and get instant feedback.
+Edmodo lets you quickly create online quizzes and get instant feedback.
 After posting a quiz, you can see how many students have completed it by looking at the turned-in number.
 You will be notified every time a student completes a quiz.
-To create and grade a quiz, follow the step-by-step guide below. - 1.
-Log in to Edmodo on a PC.
-Click on Lasses in the toolbar at the top of the page.
+To create and grade a quiz, follow the step-by-step guide below.

+1. Open the Edmodo app.
+Click on Classes on the toolbar at the top of the page.

 2. Go to the class to which you intend to assign a quiz.
-Click on • at the upper-right portion of the page, and then click on Create Quiz from the drop-down menu.
+Click on the plus icon of the page, and then click on Create Quiz from the drop-down menu.